P-p-H-d/mlib/README.md

 ##### name\_t

-Type of the priority queu of 'type'.
+Type of the priority queue of 'type'.

 ##### name\_it_\_t